codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 * Retrieves a list of Git repositories for visualization in Codefresh Clients

 **Authentication and authorization**
-The App-Proxy retreives permissions from the Codefresh Control Plane to authenticate and authorize users for the required operations.
+The App-Proxy retrieves permissions from the Codefresh Control Plane to authenticate and authorize users for the required operations.

 **Write operations**
 The App-Proxy performs write and state-change operations: